OpenCS-ontology/information-extractor/README.md

       * figure box - is type `doco:FigureBox`.
 Contains property `c4o:hasContent` with a space within a document containing a figure and its caption and property `schema:pagination` with page number, which is the figure.
       * figure description - is type `doco:FigureLabel`.
 Contains property `c4o:hasContent` with a figure's caption.
       * figure label - is type `doco:Label`.
-Contains property `c4o:hasContent` with a figure's caption.
+Contains property `c4o:hasContent` with a figure's label.

 2. **Tables**: We define the instances of the class `doco:Table` from DoCo ontology, which contains the following information:
    * table box - is type `doco:TableBox`.
 Contains property `c4o:hasContent` with a space within a document that includes a table and its caption and property `schema:pagination` with page number, on which is the table.
     * table description - is type `doco:TableLabel`.
 Contains property `c4o:hasContent` with a table's caption.
      * table label -  is type `doco:Label`.
-Contains property `c4o:hasContent` with a table's caption.
+Contains property `c4o:hasContent` with a table's label.

 3. **Formulas**: We define the instances of the class `doco:Formula` from DoCo ontology, which contains the following information: